-The Social Cost of Carbon is usually estimated by assuming a base case emissions track, modelling the impacts of the climate change associated with this emissions track, and estimating the financial cost of the resulting damages, for example due to rising see levels.
+In practice the Social Cost of Carbon is usually estimated by assuming a base case emissions track, modelling the impacts of the climate change and resulting damage associated with this emissions track, and estimating the financial cost of the resulting damages, for example due to rising sea levels.
 This process is repeated adding an additional (say) a billion tonnes of extra emissions and calculating the additional damages that result.
 The (discounted) additional cost per tonne of additional emissions is derived from this.
 The calculations are usually done using elaborate (but not necessarily accurate) models that seek to capture the impacts of modelled climate change Integrated Assessment Models (IAMs).

 Estimating the SCC involves many uncertainties about the nature, extent and cost of damages, and the value that should be placed on non-market effects, including many changes to ecosystems.
 These uncertainties are compounded by the damage being determined by the stock not the flow of GHGs, and even by the cumulative effect of the stock over time, with effects depending on how long a given concentration of GHGs is present in the atmosphere.
 Furthermore the effects of changing the stock are likely to be highly non-linear, leading to dependence on the assumed reference emissions track.
 There is also considerable uncertainty about the discount rate that should be used in weighting current and future costs, and the adjustments necessary to account for effects across people at very different levels of income (equity weighting).
 These uncertainties lead to a wide range estimates of the SCC.